 - Your workplace culture values independence and choice for employees

-- You have no critical need for maintaining control over the matches made
+- You have no critical need to maintain control over the matches made

-- If either of these is true, self-directed matching may be the best fit for your program
+If either of these is true, Suggested Matching and Self Matching may be the best fit for your program.

-Still, I’ll reiterate here: MentorcliQ’s mentoring software still uses the matching algorithm whether you’re using a self-directed or admin matching strategy.
+Still, I’ll reiterate here: MentorcliQ’s mentoring software still uses the matching algorithm in every mentor matching option available to you.
 Even with administrator-level mentor matching, the administrator can see a best-fit percentage for potential mentor/mentee pairs, which makes the process much easier.

 Create a Strategic Mentoring Program with MentorcliQ

-We know that each mentoring format is unique, which is why we spend time with our clients guiding them through program design consultations and strategic program planning.
-What we’ve seen over the years is that most organizations use a combination of self-directed and administrator matching options for their programs, with one matching option being right in some circumstances while the other option makes better sense in other situations.
+We know that each mentoring format is unique, so we spend time with our clients, guiding them through program design consultations and strategic program planning.
+What we’ve seen over the years is that most organizations use a combination of matching styles. with one matching option being right in some circumstances while the other option makes better sense in other situations.